-Students will be ranked and selected based required general education course GPA and LPN GAP (comprehensive exam) scores.
+Students will be ranked and selected based required general education course GPA and pre-entrance exam scores.
 Students must comply with the admission requirements set forth by the admitting institution in addition to the ARNEC requirements.

 Acceptance

 Applicants that are selected for admission must notify the ARNEC institution that they will be attending to verify and accept placement.
 Upon acceptance into the program, the student must provide the following: